Monday, 31 January 2011

 From - a short story

 The sky was purple-black, the bright harsh sun threw long shadows across the wide and empty thorough-way.
 Halbmann was walking to Carmillisenz hall, for the evening’s sound concert.
 He’d been looking forward to it all week.
 The wind whipped hard across the plain, blowing his longish grey hair back along his scalp.
-As he walked, leaning into the wind, he squinted down the road through a pair of large wraparound sunglasses.
+As he walked, leaning into the wind, he squinted down the road through his large wraparound goggles.

 There’d still be several hours before it got to be too dangerous outside, long enough to enjoy the sound concert and get to his son’s house in time for grandfatherly babysitting duties.
 Passing block after block of neat bungalows and perfectly manicured gardens, he reached his destination, the dome that served their small township as its main venue for sporting and cultural events.